gardener-attic/component-spec/doc/proposal/01-introduction.md

 A component version consists of a set of technical artifacts, e.g. docker images, helm charts, binaries, configuration data etc. Such artifacts are called **resources** in this specification.

-Resources are usually build from something, e.g. code in a git repo, which we call **sources** in this specification.
+Resources are usually build from something, e.g. code in a git repo, named **sources** in this specification.

 The OCM introduces a so called **Component Descriptor** for every component version, to describe the resources, sources and other component versions belonging to a particular component version and how these could be accessed.